andrewgiessel/basketballcrawler/README.md

 Still developing the API.
 Right now you can get a list of all player overview urls, generate a list of game log urls for a given player, and convert that list into pandas dataframe.

-I'll be putting up a IPython notebook here, too.

 Notes
 -----